-Hello, my name’s Liz and I run the one woman wood turning business ‘Love HeartWood.’
+Hi, my name’s Liz and I am the one woman wood turning business Love HeartWood.

 When I graduated in 2007 I vowed I would get my own lathe.
-Life getting in the way meant that wasn’t possible until the summer of 2013 when I finally took delivery of my very own lathe the day before my wedding.
-My husband-to-be joked that we’d be setting it up on our honeymoon.
-He wasn’t laughing for long as that’s pretty much what happened.
+Life of course, getting in the way meant it didn’t happen until the summer of 2013, when I took delivery of my very own lathe the day before my wedding.
+My husband-to-be joked we’d be setting it up on our honeymoon.
+He wasn’t laughing for long though as that’s pretty much what happened.

-Mass manufacture has caused huge environmental problems and we live with the guilt of our society’s wastefulness every day.
+Our disposable culture has caused huge environmental problems and we live with the guilt of our society’s wastefulness every day.
 To combat this Love HeartWood is ethical and eco-friendly every step of the way.